Kernix13/online-communication/GIT.md

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

-<h3 id="What is BitBucket and How it works" align="center"><a href="https://www.devopsschool.com/blog/what-is-bitbucket-and-how-it-works-an-overview-and-its-use-cases/"><strong>What is BitBucket and How it works</strong></a>
+<h3 id="what-is-bitbucket-and-how-it-works" align="center"><a href="https://www.devopsschool.com/blog/what-is-bitbucket-and-how-it-works-an-overview-and-its-use-cases/"><strong>What is Bitbucket and How it works</strong></a>
 </h3>

 Bitbucket is our Git repository management solution designed for professional teams.
 It gives you a central place to manage git repositories, collaborate on your source code and guide you through the development flow.